haukurk/latency-microservice-go/README.md

 cmd/server/server --config config.json
 ```

-# Client library
+# Client

-The solution includes a client library to interact with the service.
+The solution includes a CLI client that offers you to create a request from your command-line, like such:

 ```
 cmd/latency-cli/latency-cli --host $HOSTNAME -r $HOSTTOCHECKLATENCY